NBC News to launch direct to consumer subscription streamer

 By NCS Staff December 3, 2025

-NBC News is launching a standalone direct-to-consumer streaming service, according to an Axios report.
+NBC News has launched a standalone direct-to-consumer streaming service.

-NBCUniversal News Group chief digital officer Chris Berend told the publication that the service, which is described as having a launch date “in the coming days,” that the DTC offering will not have a distinct name, instead being known as “NBC News.”
+NBCUniversal News Group chief digital officer Chris Berend told the publication that the service that the DTC offering will not have a distinct name, instead being known as “NBC News.”

 The service will create a hub of digital content produced by NBC News and, to a lesser extent, Telemundo, in a single place for a flat fee.
-Subscribers will also enjoy ad-free experiences.
+Subscribers will also enjoy reduced advertising, including some ad-free experiences, as well as personalization features.

 It will be accessed within the existing NBC News apps while also being available via desktop and mobile web browsers.